 The purpose of the fall into alcoholism and subsequent emotional displacement, rearrangement and expansion of awareness in recovery is to bring about a transformation of the psyche.
 We become alcoholics and then, if we turn around, we make our way along a path of spiritual discovery to self-realization.
 There are false turns and deadly dangers on The Way.
 For example, one can deny one’s alcoholism and fail to turn around.
 Or, one can abstain from alcohol and still not enjoy recovery which is measured by degrees of contentment, serenity, happiness.
 Also, the Way of the Alcoholic is urgent and requires continuous spiritual expansion and a deepening of consciousness or the sufferer strays from the sunlight and lapses into emotional and spiritual suffocation.

-While not a religious body, the movement of Alcoholics Anonymous incorporates perennial spiritual principles in its program: surrender, confession, restitution, service.
+While not a religious body, the Twelve Step path of Alcoholics Anonymous incorporates perennial spiritual principles in its program: surrender, confession, restitution, service.
 In fact, Step Twelve of the AA program promises a spiritual awakening.
 AA champions the necessity of ego deflation at depth.
 This is because the great stumbling block for seekers on The Way is the notion of a separate selfhood: the ego-driven ‘I’.
 Relinquishing our preoccupation with ourselves precipitates a spiritual experience, just as spiritual awakening nurtures a shedding of the ego.
 This is the real purpose of alcoholic addiction: to provide a path to higher consciousness.
 So that having become conscious as a result of the totality of the alcoholic experience: that is, having become an alcoholic, having hit bottom, having fully surrendered to the truth of our situation, having turned around, having gone through a process of spiritual quickening – having had a spiritual awakening – we realize that the recovery that is intended for us is the recovery of our Real Self.

 Alchemy requires a complete breakdown of the substance before the transformation can occur.
 This is also true for the alcoholic.